ecotaxa/uvpec/README.md

 For the input/ouput (io), you need to specify:
   - An output directory, where the model and related information will be exported
   - An image directory, where your well organized folders with plankton images are: it is the training set.
 The plankton images must be sorted by taxonomist classes into subfolders.
 Each subfolder is named by the class's name, and the ecotaxa ID, and contains images from only its taxo class : 'ClassName_EcotaxaID'.
-The typical way to export data from ecotaxa in such folders organization is to make a D.O.I. export, exporting all images and keep only 'white on black' images.
+The typical way to export data from ecotaxa in such folders organization is to make a D.O.I. export, exporting all images and keep only 'white on black' images = *_100.png.
   - The name of your features file.
 If it does not already exist, it will be created so give it a great name !

 Then, for XGBoost parameters, you need to specify: